Facts About the Siberian Husky: An Excellent Dog Breed

 The Siberian Husky

 If you are trying to choose what breed of dog you would like to own, here are some facts about the Siberian Husky I would like to share with you.
 I will give you some facts from the American Kennel Club as well as some personal information and opinions.
-If you are considering a medium size breed of dog, I would highly recommend the Siberian Husky.
-I have owned 4 Huskies over the last 20 years and they have been wonderful with children and extremely loyal.
+If you are considering a medium-size breed of dog, I would highly recommend the Siberian Husky.
+I have owned four Huskies over the last 20 years and they have been wonderful with children and extremely loyal.
 My current Husky’s name is Meisha.
-She is a female about 4 years old.
+She is a female that is about four years old.
 She is a wonderful companion and my children and grandchildren love her!

 Huskys Love the Snow

 The Siberian Husky is a medium size, dense coat, working breed dog that originally came from north-eastern Siberia.
 It is best believe that the Siberian Husky originated from the Chukchi tribe off the eastern Siberian peninsula.They were bred to pull heavy loads long distances through harsh conditions.
 They were later imported to Alaska during the gold rush and later spread into Canada and the lower United States.
 Due to their smaller size, quicker speed and longer endurance, they became the favorite breed for sled dogs.